-Our Inspectors can test the quality of your water at your new home for many known contaminants.
+Our home inspector can test the quality of your water at your new home for many known contaminants.
 No matter if your water comes from a Public Water Source or a Private Well we recommend having the water tested in your new home before moving in and at least once a year to protect yourself and your family.
 Having your water tested is a cost effective way to ensure that you & your family are consuming contaminate free water.
 Drinking good clean water is vital to our health.
-Ask us today about testing the water quality in your home!
+Ask us today about water quality testing & well water testing!

 The National Ground Water Association (NGWA) recommends well owners test their water at least annually for bacteria, nitrates, and any contaminants of local concern.
 More frequent testing should be considered if: